bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### height and width

-We can tell the browser exactly how wide and how tall we want our element(content) to be, this is used in divs, imgs, and other height based elements( in order to determine the size of text, we will need to use a different styling property ).
+We can tell the browser exactly how wide and how tall we want our element(content) to be, this is used in divs, imgs, and other height-based elements (in order to determine the size of text, we will need to use a different styling property).
 Size values can be in lots of different measures, but the most common is the pixel "px".

 ```css
   div {